AnnaRossi01/Breast_cancer_ML_Classification/README.md

 ## Project Overview

-This project applies a complete supervised machine learning pipeline to classify breast cancer tumors as **benign** or **malignant**, using clinical diagnostic features.
-The objective is to identify the best-performing model to support **early and accurate tumor detection**, improving decision-making in medical diagnostics.
+This project applies a supervised machine learning pipeline to classify breast cancer tumors as **benign** or **malignant**, using clinical diagnostic features obtained from cell nuclei images.
+The objective is to find the most effective model that aids in detecting tumors quickly and accurately, which will enhance decision-making in medical diagnostics.

 ---